railsagainstignorance/this-sentence-contains/README.md

 To expose details of all the limit cycles of sentences found along the way, including an estimate of the relative sizes of catchment areas for each cycle, try

 `$ ruby catchment_area.rb`

+There is also a [very clunky attempt](http://railsagainstignorance.github.io/this-sentence-contains/) to actually view the 26-dimensional space of all the sentences, which might work on reasonably uptodate browsers.